nearlythere/hellodrupal/README.md

 hellodrupal
 ===========

-A quick introduction to Drupal
+A quick introduction to Drupal.

+To view this presentation, clone this repository to your computer.
+Click "index.html".
+This creates a local copy which you can edit and modify as needed.

 This is based on reveal.js
 https://github.com/hakimel/reveal.js